digital-asset/docs.daml.com/docs/2.9.0/docs/canton/reference/error_codes.rst

 - improved consistency of the returned errors across API endpoints

-- richer error payload format with clearly distinguished machine readable parts to facilitate automated error handling strategies
+- richer error payload format with clearly distinguished machine-readable parts to facilitate automated error handling strategies

 - complete inventory of all error codes with an explanation, suggested resolution and